-Kindred Hospitals' interdisciplinary care teams of physicians, nurses, dietitians, skin specialists and rehab therapists collaborate to coordinate patient-specific care plans.
-As part of their advanced care delivery model, these teams go above and beyond by conducting their daily meetings at the bedside of the patient.
+Kindred Hospitals feature interdisciplinary care teams of physicians, nurses, dietitians, skin specialists and rehabilitation therapists who collaborate to coordinate patient-specific care plans.
+As part of their advanced care delivery model, Kindred's interdisciplinary care teams go above and beyond by conducting their daily meetings at the bedside of the patient whose care plans they are discussing.
 Previously, such meetings were conducted in a conference room away from the patient and family.
 Kindred, however, recognized the immense benefit of transparency during the care plan creation and progress, as well as patient and family inclusion, and therefore moved these meetings to the bedside.